-- Use of certain drugs, including alcohol, barbiturates, diuretics, valproic acid, and narcotics
+- Use of certain drugs, including alcohol, barbiturates, diuretics, high-dose chemotherapy, valproic acid, and narcotics

 - Cigarette smoking

-Decreased levels of ammonia may be seen with the use of some antibiotics, such as neomycin.
+Decreased levels of ammonia may be seen with the use of some antibiotics, such as neomycin and metronidazole.

-Ammonia tests can also be performed on arterial blood, but this method is much less frequently used.
+Ammonia tests can also be performed on blood from an artery, but this is much less common than using blood from a vein.
 Some healthcare practitioners feel that arterial ammonia measurements are more clinically useful, but there is not widespread agreement on this.